thycotic/dsv-docs/product/engine/index.md

 docker run --name eng --rm -e DSV_ENGINE=exampleengine -e DSV_ENDPOINT=<tenantname>.secretsvaultcloud.com -e DSV_PRIVATE_KEY=<privatekey> dsv-engine
 ```

-In either case, on successful engine start, you should a message saying that the engine is ready and waiting for messages.
+On a successful engine start, you should receive a response saying that the engine is ready and waiting for messages.

 ##### List of environment variables for engine Docker container
 - ENGINE_NAME